Making homemade almond milk is one of the easiest things you will probably ever make.

 The new rule created deceptive labeling.
 Almonds that have undergone chemical treatments or heating for pasteurization are still labeled “raw.”
 Consumers who purchase “raw” almonds may well think that those almonds are natural and unprocessed.
 Moreover, there will be no label requirement to specify what kind of pasteurization treatment was used among the many approved methods or combination of options. (source)

-So you want to make sure you are using truly raw, organic and unpasteurized (and sproutable) almonds to make the healthiest milk possible.
-I buy my almonds in bulk (5 lbs at a time) and soak and dehydrate them all at one time.
-Here is a product description from the brand I buy from:
+So you want to make sure you are using truly raw, organic and unpasteurized almonds to make the healthiest milk possible.
+I buy several bags at a time and soak and dehydrate them all at one time.
+Here is a product description from the brand I buy from when making almond milk:

 Tip #2: Soaking your almonds (two options):

 - Individual Batch Soaking: (buy a couple of cups or (1) pound of almonds at a time) – you can use the overnight soaking method.
-Put (1) cup of almonds in a bowl of water, add enough distilled/purified water to cover them plus an additional 2 – 3 inches of water on top (they will absorb some water), add a generous pinch of pink himalayan salt and let them soak overnight.
-In the morning, rinse them off with distilled/purified water, add them to your Vitamix with 4 cups of distilled/purified water and process.
+Put (1) cup of almonds in a bowl of water, add enough purified/filtered water to cover them plus an additional 2 – 3 inches of water on top (they will absorb some water), add a generous pinch of Himalayan pink salt and let them soak overnight.
+In the morning, rinse them off with purified/filtered water, add them to your Vitamix with 4 cups of purified/filtered water and process.
 You will have (4) cups of homemade almond milk.

-- Bulk Batch Soaking: (buy (5) pounds of almonds at a time or in bulk) – to save time, I soak the entire (5) pounds of almonds overnight all at one time in a super large stainless steel bowl and several generous pinches of pink himalayan salt.
-In the morning, after rinsing them off, I spread them out on my dehydrator tray and dehydrate them for 12 – 16 hours or until they are dried.
+- Bulk Batch Soaking: (buy several bags of almonds at a time or in bulk) – to save time, I soak the up to (5) pounds of almonds overnight all at one time in a super large stainless steel bowl and several generous pinches of Himalayan pink salt.
+In the morning, after rinsing them off, I spread them out on my dehydrator tray and dehydrate them for 12-16 hours or until they are dried.
 Then I store them in a BPA-free air-tight container and they are ready to use when ever I need them (for almond milk, almond butter, other raw recipes or just to snack on) and saves me the time of having to soak a batch of almonds every night.
-When I do this, I put (1) cup of dry (previously soaked) almonds in the Vitamix, add (4) cups of distilled/purified water and process.
+When I do this, I put (1) cup of dry (previously soaked) almonds in the Vitamix, add (4) cups of purified/filtered water and process.
 You will have (4) cups of homemade almond milk.

 It’s really important to soak your almonds before using them because it will allow greater absorption of nutrients and increased digestibility and nutrients.
 Nuts and seeds contain phylic acid which contains enzyme inhibitors so by soaking them, you will neutralize the enzyme inhibitors, as well as, encourage the production of beneficial enzymes.
 This is a good practice for all nuts and seeds, not just almonds.